Oliver Thomas: Early life

 After graduation, he spent several years on the East Coast working as an account executive for a travel company.
 He returned to New Orleans in 1985, where he worked as a substitute teacher and began volunteering in a number of political campaigns.

-He divorced Angelle (Laraque) Thomas, with whom he adopted a son and a daughter and remarried Jasmine Thomas together have one son Ollie.

 Political career

-Thomas began his political career as a member of BOLD, a political organization based in New Orleans's Central City neighborhood.
-A protégé of BOLD leader and longtime city councilor Jim Singleton, Thomas was appointed a legislative aide to Singleton in 1986.
+A protégé of longtime city councilor Jim Singleton, Thomas was appointed a legislative aide to Singleton in 1986.
 He then worked as a capital projects manager for the city's Downtown Development District, and as a property manager for a firm in private industry.

-Thomas was first elected to City Council in 1994, representing District B – a district which includes BOLD's home neighborhood of Central City as well as the Central Business District and parts of Mid-City and Uptown.
+Thomas was first elected to City Council in 1994, representing District B – a district which includes Central City as well as the Central Business District and parts of Mid-City and Uptown.
 He served as councilor for this district for two terms before being elected to an at-large seat in 2002.
 While on city council, Thomas developed a reputation as a capable, responsive elected official; he gained a high level of popularity among both black and white voters.
 His popularity was confirmed in both the elections of 2002 and 2006, when he was elected with a margin wide enough to avoid needing a runoff.
 He won with 88% of the vote in 2002 and was re-elected with 78% of the vote in 2006.
-There had been widespread speculation that Thomas would run for Mayor of New Orleans in 2010.